ember-learn/guides-app/README.md

 with, you can join the #-team-learning channel in the [Ember Community Slack](https://ember-community-slackin.herokuapp.com/).

+If you were hoping to help with the contents of the Guides instead of the App that powers it then check out the [contributing instructions for the Guides Source](https://github.com/ember-learn/guides-source/blob/master/CONTRIBUTING.md)

 ## Prerequisites

 You will need the following things properly installed on your computer.